learn-co-curriculum/phase-0-bash-navigation/README.md

 Subsystem for Linux (WSL)," are called `bash`.
 We'll document how to use the `bash` CLI in this module.

+**Note**: if you are using a Windows machine, you will not be able to use the commands covered in this lesson until you have set up WSL.

 ## Demonstrate How to Navigate with `bash`

 To review: `bash` is a text-based interpreter that provides a _command-line